Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking: Results

 \subsection{Fatigue Assessment}

-We herein compare our proposed method with the methods that also use EMG signals to continuously assess muscle fatigue.
-We adopt the weighted-cumulative fatigue estimator (WCF) \cite{rocha2017weighted} that utilizes the static and Markov assumptions of fatigue.
-Other than $W_t$ and $I_t$, we use the demonstrated input MDF and apply PCA on the muscles to obtain the first principle component.
-Following \cite{rocha2017weighted}, we use the discrepancy between the WCF and the static Markov process as the fatigue score.
-In addition, we also use the WO-based method to translate features into WO scores for depicting muscle fatigue.
-Following the idea of \cite{guo2021weak}, we use the ratio of the points in a sliding window that do not follow the weak monotonicity principle as the metrics of fatigue.
-We also use the first principle component of MDF, $W_t$ and $I_t$ as the input features.
+We herein compared our proposed method with the methods that also use EMG signals to continuously assess muscle fatigue.
+We used the following methods for the performance comparison with our method.
+1) We adopted the weighted-cumulative fatigue estimator (WC) \cite{rocha2017weighted} that utilized the static and Markov assumptions of fatigue.
+Other than $W_t$ and $I_t$, we used the demonstrated input MDF and apply PCA on the muscles to obtain the first principle component.
+We denoted the weighted-cumulative fatigue estimator with different inputs as $WC_M$ for using MDF as input, $WC_W$ for using $W_t$ as input and $WC_I$ for using $I_t$ as input.
+2) We used the weak monotonicity (WO)-based method to translate features into WO scores for depicting muscle fatigue \cite{guo2021weak}.
+We used the ratio of the points in a sliding window that do not follow the weak monotonicity principle as the metrics of fatigue.
+We also use the first principle component of MDF, $W_t$ and $I_t$ as the input features and denote them by $WO_M$, $WO_W$ and $WO_I$.
 For a fair comparison purpose, the same windowing scheme is used.
-We perform the comparison by presenting WO, $Tr_{AD,F}$ and $Tr_{SF,F}$ of each estimated fatigue score.
-Moreover, we provide a comprehensive evaluation by calculating the suitability (S) using WO and the averaged Tr.
-The performance is averaged over subjects and days.
+We performed the comparison by using the metrics of WO, $Tr_{AD,F}$ and $Tr_{SF,F}$ of each estimated fatigue score, where $Tr_{AD,F}$ denotes the trendability between the accuracy degradation and the estimated fatigue scores and $Tr_{SF,F}$ denotes the trendability between the subjective fatigue feelings and the estimated fatigue scores.
 Alpha level is set as 0.05.

-As shown in Fig. \ref{fig:compare}, our method presents similarly good weak mononitivity with $WO_W$ and $WCW$, but outperform them by $Tr_{AD,F}$ and the overall metric $S$.
-It can be shown in Fig. \ref{fig:compare} that although $WCW$ presents a larger $Tr_{SF,F}$, there is no significance between $WCW$ and our method. $WCI$ presents negative WO and trendabilities, which indicates the potentially poor performance for continuously assessing muscle fatigue.
-Similarly, $WCI$ presents a relatively large suitability, but suffers from small or even negative WO and Tr. $WO_W$, $WO_I$, $WO_{MDF}$, $WCM$ present relatively small values of trendabilities and suitabilities, which also indicate their worsened performance when applyed on the multi-muscle coordinated exercise.
+As shown in Fig. \ref{fig:compare}, our method presents similarly good weak mononitivity with $WO_W$ and $WC_{W}$, but outperform them by $Tr_{AD,F}$ and the overall metric $S$.
+It can be shown in Fig. \ref{fig:compare} that although $WC_{W}$ presents a larger $Tr_{SF,F}$, there is no significance between $WC_{W}$ and our method. $WC_{I}$ presents negative WO and trendabilities, which indicates the potentially poor performance for continuously assessing muscle fatigue.
+Similarly, $WC_{I}$ presents a relatively large suitability, but suffers from small or even negative WO and Tr. $WO_W$, $WO_I$, $WO_{M}$, $WC_{M}$ present relatively small values of trendabilities and suitabilities, which also indicate their worsened performance when applyed on the multi-muscle coordinated exercise.